 TechRadar's take: A dual-lens camera and big battery are both likely, but it's too early to predict exact specs.

 Samsung could go one of two ways with the Galaxy S8 Edge.
 It might use one of its own Eynos chips (rumored to be the 3GHz Exynos 8895), or it might use whatever the latest Snapdragon processor is (probably the 830, which is thought to run at 3.2GHz), or, more likely, it might use both, depending on which region you're in.

-TechRadar's take: Expect to get the Snapdragon 830 in the US and the Exynos 8895 elsewhere, coupled with at least 4GB of RAM.
+TechRadar's take: Expect to get the Snapdragon 830 in the US and the Exynos 8895 elsewhere, coupled with probably 6GB of RAM.

 Samsung Galaxy S8 Edge other features

 - An AI assistant

 - A mini projector

 The latest rumor suggests the Galaxy S8 Edge won't come with a 3.5mm headphone jack.
 Instead you'll have to use Bluetooth headsets or a USB-C adapter for wired headsets.

 There's also talk of a mini projector and an AI assistant known as Viv.
 This is made by some of the people behind Siri, and Samsung has already purchased the company.
 Plus, Samsung's vice chairman has claimed the S8 will feature enhanced AI, so Viv's inclusion is likely.